-As explained in section 2 venture capitalists (VC) often fill a crucial role in the development of a small entrepreneurial high-growth venture by converting high-risk opportunities to a more acceptable risk level through portfolio diversification, and adding key competencies that the firm may be lacking.
-This is achieved by means of developing arrangements that align the incentives of the three actors - investors, venture capitalists and entrepreneurial start-ups (Zider 1998; Gompers and Lerner 2001).
-The extent to which this is possible is also largely governed by the tax code for stock options, capital gains, and whether pension funds are albusiness losses shared by the government through the tax system.
+As explained in Section 2, venture capitalists (VC) often fill a crucial role in the development of a small entrepreneurial high-growth venture by converting high-risk opportunities to a more acceptable risk level through portfolio diversification, and adding key competencies that the firm may be lacking.
+This is achieved by means of developing arrangements that align the incentives of the three actors - investors, venture capitalists, and entrepreneurial start-ups (Zider, 1998; Gompers and Lerner, 2001).
+The extent to which this is possible is also largely governed by the tax code for stock options, capital gains, and whether pension funds are allowed to invest in high-risk securities issued by small or new companies and venture capital funds.